mikeduarte/pokemon/README.md

 - `build`: Builds the production-ready application.
 - `serve`: Serves the production build locally.
 - `lint`: Runs ESLint to check for code style and errors.
-- `preview`: Roots up a local static web server that serves the files from dist.
+- `preview`: Boots up a local static web server that serves the files from dist.
 - `test`: Runs the unit tests using Vitest.
 - `test:e2e`: Runs end-to-end tests in headless using Cypress (Please be sure that you run dev command first).
-- `cypress`: Opens Cypress (Use this to rune the end-to-end test manually in a browser).
+- `cypress`: Opens Cypress (Use this to run the end-to-end tests manually in a browser).

 ## Code Formatting and Linting